tksh164/AzureUtil-PowerShellModule/README.md

 ```

 ## Invoke-AzureUtilRestMethod cmdlet
-This cmdlet sends HTTP and HTTPS requests to Azure REST API service endpoints that returns structured data.
+This cmdlet sends HTTP and HTTPS requests to Azure REST API service endpoints without application registration on Azure AD.
+This cmdlet is very handy for Azure REST API quick testing.

 ### Parameters